 Wyndmere is a good choice for families with children because of several factors.
 Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
 The city’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
 Many people own their own single-family homes, providing areas for children to play and stability in the community.
 Finally, Wyndmere’s overall crime rate is lower than average for the country.

-The overall education level of Wyndmere is somewhat higher than in the average US city of 21.84%: 27.81% of adults 25 and older in the city have at least a bachelor's degree.
+The percentage of people in Wyndmere who are college-educated is somewhat higher than the average US community of 21.84%: 27.81% of adults in Wyndmere have at least a bachelor's degree.

 The per capita income in Wyndmere in 2022 was $41,157, which is upper middle income relative to North Dakota and the nation.
 This equates to an annual income of $164,628 for a family of four.
 However, Wyndmere contains both very wealthy and poor people as well.